 6.2 In the event of any material breach of this Agreement, the non-breaching party may terminate this Agreement (including all Order Forms) by giving thirty (30) days prior written notice to the breaching party; provided, however, that this Agreement will not terminate if the breaching party has cured the breach prior to the expiration of such thirty (30)- day period.
 Additionally, either party may terminate this Agreement (including all Order Forms) for convenience upon ninety (90) days’ prior written notice to the other party.
 Upon the early termination of this Agreement, provided Customer has not breached this Agreement, SP shall refund to Customer within 30 days of termination any Fees that have been prepaid that are attributable to any period after termination.
 Either party may also terminate an individual Order Form in accordance with the two (2) previous sentences, provided that if an Order Form is so terminated, the terms of this Agreement shall remain in effect with respect to any other Order Form(s) still in effect.
 Either party may terminate this Agreement, without notice, (i) upon the institution by or against the other party of insolvency, receivership or bankruptcy proceedings, (ii) upon the other party’s making an assignment for the benefit of creditors, or (iii) upon the other party’s dissolution or ceasing to do business without a successor.

-6.3 All sections of this Service Agreement which by their nature should survive termination will survive termination, including, without limitation, restrictions, accrued rights to payment, confidentiality obligations, intellectual property rights, warranty disclaimers, and limitations of
+6.3 All sections of this Service Agreement which by their nature should survive termination will survive termination, including, without limitation, restrictions, accrued rights to payment, confidentiality obligations, intellectual property rights, warranty disclaimers, and limitation of liability.

 6.4 We reserve the right to suspend or terminate your access to the Services, without notice, if your use of the Services would cause a real risk of harm or loss to us or other users, doing so would cause us legal liability or compromise our ability to provide the Services to our other users, or we’re prohibited from doing so by law.